handmadecode/quill/README.md

 Plugin ID: `org.myire.quill.pom`

-The Pom plugin applies the Maven plugin to the project and adds a task for creating pom files outside the context of uploading to a Maven repository.
+The Pom plugin applies the Maven Publish plugin to the project and adds a task for creating a pom file outside the context of uploading to a Maven repository.

 ### Task

 The plugin adds a task with the name `createPom` to the project.
-This task has a single property, `destination`, that specifies the location of the pom file to create.
-The default name of this file is `${project.archivesBaseName}-${project.version}.pom`, and it is located in the directory specified in the project property `mavenPomDir`, which is added by the Maven plugin.
+The task's property `destination` specifies the location of the pom file to create.
+The default name of this file is `${project.archivesBaseName}-${project.version}.pom`, and it is located in the directory `${buildDir}/poms`.

 The destination of the pom file can be configured by setting the destination property: